Canada

-Public servants at the Canada Revenue Agency (CRA) will have to spend more time in the office starting this summer, according to the union.
+Public servants at the Canada Revenue Agency (CRA) will have to spend more time in the office starting this summer.

 The Canada Revenue Agency told employees on Thursday that it will follow the Treasury Board of Canada Secretariat’s directive that public servants must spend a minimum of four days a week in office.